sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 ## Overview

-The deployment process for [Red Hat OpenShift](https://www.openshift.com/) is handled differently than on vanilla Kubernetes.
-OpenShift includes nearly the same stack of monitoring components out of the box as this project:
+Deploying the monitoring components on [Red Hat OpenShift](https://www.openshift.com/) uses a different process than deploying on generic Kubernetes.
+OpenShift already includes these monitoring components that are used by SAS Viya Monitoring:

 * Prometheus Operator
 * Prometheus